jorioux/PowerDP/README.md

 # PowerDP
 PowerShell for HPE Data Protector (DP)
 -
 This PowerShell Module converts the `omnirpt <...> -tab` output into a PowerShell array for easy filtering and manipulation.
 I intent to develop other functions in the future that builds on top of that.

+***Note*** This module is NOT affiliated with, funded, or in any way associated with HPE.

 Installation
 -
+You can install this module on the Cell Manager if its running on Windows, or you can install the `User Interface` component on your workstation.
-#### PowerShell v5 and Later
+#### PowerShell v5 and later
-You can install the `PowerDP` module directly from the PowerShell Gallery
+You can install the `PowerDP` module directly from the [PowerShell Gallery](https://www.powershellgallery.com/packages/PowerDP)
 ```PowerShell
 Install-Module PowerDP
 ```

+#### PowerShell v4 and earlier
+Get [PowerShellGet Module](https://docs.microsoft.com/en-us/powershell/gallery/psget/get_psget_module) then do `Install-Module PowerDP`

 Usage
 -